 - That the credentials you entered are correct

-- That Emarsys is whitelisted and not blocked by your firewall
+- That Emarsys is on your allowlist and not blocked by your firewall

 - That your server is working properly